HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 Moving silently and unseen is a Save with a bonus equal to your empty slots and a penalty equal to the amount of armour filled slots.

 When sneaking as a group everyone saves but only half of the group is required to succeed.
-## Degeneration and Leaving the Dungeon
-Every time you leave the Dungeon, the biggest treasure pile in the dungeon loses around 20% of its value, stolen away by agents of the Underworld.

-The exception to this is if you have a camp setup outside the dungeon you may make a pitstop.
-Roll the Dungeon die once when exciting and again when re-entering though these rolls may never lower the clock beyond 3.

 ---
 # Fighting